 Investing is no different.
 If you expect to put $10,000 into any asset today and turn it into $100,000 tomorrow – you’re bound to fall on your face.
 History shows us that it is the time in the markets that will reward you with the returns you deserve, it just takes discipline and patience to reap those rewards.

-Block out the Noise: When I’m sitting in a Yoga pose and I hear my 5-year-old running up and down the halls chasing our pet cat, it can be hard work to tell myself to tune out of the noise and focus on my inner calm.
-But I know that if I allow myself to do so, I’m far more likely to finish my session and address his terrorising of the cat peacefully.
-My alternative is to immediately react, ruining my chance of getting the benefits from my Yoga session and losing that opportunity to better my own health.
+Block out the Noise: When I’m sitting in a Yoga pose and hear my 5-year-old running up and down the halls chasing our pet cat, it can be hard to tell myself to tune out of the noise and focus on my inner calm.
+But I know that if I allow myself to do so, I’m far more likely to finish my session and peacefully address his terrorising of the cat.
+My alternative is to immediately react, ruining my chance of getting the benefits from my Yoga session and losing that opportunity to better my health.

 The investment world is similar.
-You will always hear the 5-year-olds in the news headlines yelling at anyone that will listen to play with them in the stock markets, but that’s probably not what’s best for your financial wellbeing.
-Block out the noise and employ the strategic principles that you know reward you (and you’ll have a lot less of a headache because of it!).
+You will always hear the 5-year-olds in the news headlines yelling at anyone that will listen to play with them in the stock markets, but that’s probably not what’s best for your financial well-being.
+Block out the noise and employ the strategic principles you know to reward you (and you’ll have much less of a headache because of it!).

-Getting the Balance Right: As with any exercise, too much focus in one area can actually give you worse results.
-I can practice down-dogs, plank/chaturangas and upward facing dogs as my entire practice, but I’m bound to have sore arms, and likely burn out.
+Getting the Balance Right: As with any exercise, too much focus on one area can give you worse results.
+I can practice down-dogs, plank/chaturanga and upward facing dogs as my entire practice, but I’m bound to have sore arms and likely burn out.
 The rest of my body didn’t get a workout, and I don’t have the overall results my Yoga practice should provide to me.

 When you invest, striking the right balance of diversified assets is what will have you achieving the results you want.
 Taking too much or too little risk in your portfolio will often return unwanted results and put your longer-term goal at jeopardy.
 Setting out an investment exercise routine with the right balance is the key.